Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

 the file cannot have `select_tags` defined inside it.
 It is strongly advised that you do not supply select-tags to sync and diff commands via flags.
 The reason being that the tag information should be part of the declarative configuration file itself in order to provide a practical declarative file.
 The tagging information and entity definitions should be present in one place, else an error in supplying the wrong tag via the CLI can break the configuration.

 ## Reset

-You can delete only a sub-set of entities sharing a tag using the `--select-tag` flag on the `reset` command.
+You can delete only a subset of entities sharing a tag using the `--select-tag` flag on the `reset` command.

 ## Initial setup problem